Countly/countly-sdk-documentation/android/next.md

 }
 </code></pre>
 <p>
-  <span style="font-weight: 400;"><code class="java">downloadedValues</code> would be the downloaded remote config data where the keys are remote config keys, and their value is stored in RCData class with metadata showing to which user data belongs.
-The data owner will always be the current user if caching is not enabled.</span><code class="java"></code>
+  <code class="java">downloadedValues</code> would be the downloaded remote config
+  data where the keys are remote config keys, and their value is stored in RCData class with metadata showing to which user data belongs.
+The data owner will always be the current user if caching is not enabled.
 </p>
 <h2>Caching Remote Config Values</h2>
 <p>
-  Another thing you can do is enable value caching with the
+  Another thing you can do is to enable value caching with the
   <code class="java">enableRemoteConfigValueCaching</code> flag.
 If all values
   were not updated, you would have metadata indicating if a value belongs to the old or current user.